tderleth/1-logs-analysis/README.md

 # Project: Logs Analyses

-This repo is part of a series of project belonging to my [Full Stack Web Developer Nanodegree](https://eu.udacity.com/course/full-stack-web-developer-nanodegree--nd004).
-Purpose of this lesson is to master SQL databases and build multi-user web applications using the Flask framework, SQLAlchemy, and authentication providers such as Google and Facebook.
+This repo is part of a series of projects belonging to my [Full Stack Web Developer Nanodegree](https://eu.udacity.com/course/full-stack-web-developer-nanodegree--nd004).
+Purpose of this lesson is to dig deeper into SQL language using a python script.
+The script facilitates the [psycopg2 adapter](http://initd.org/psycopg/docs/) to connect to a database filled with mock data.
+You can find the database schema [here](/docs/db-schema.md).
+For more info on how analysis is done and which questions it answers check section [Usage](#usage).

 ## Installation